 - If this occurs, the member of staff may request a member of security to support with escorting the student off the premises (or inform security if the students leave of their own accord). - Before any student is asked to leave the premises, the college will establish that the student will be safe, parents are notified immediately, if applicable of the suspension and that the student can get home.
 Before escorting the student off the premises, a statement should be taken from the student as the starting point of the investigation if appropriate. - This does not apply to any Key Stage 4 students, who may only leave in the care of a parent / carer / delegated adult or with their explicit written or witnessed verbal permission. - A student will only be suspended after careful consideration.
-The suspension will not be unnecessarily protracted, and it will be without prejudice. - After a temporary removal, a meeting will be held to discuss their behaviour before returning to their course. - After a suspension a formal meeting or hearing will be held upon the student's return to determine next steps.
-This could be any Stage 1 to 4 or exclusion of the disciplinary support structure. to discuss their behaviour before returning to their course. - Access to work must be made available by the relevant department whilst a student is suspended.
+The suspension will not be unnecessarily protracted, and it will be without prejudice. - After a temporary removal, a meeting will be held to discuss their behaviour before returning to their course. - After a suspension, a formal meeting or hearing will be held upon the students return to determine next steps.
+This could be any stage 1 to 4 or exclusion of the disciplinary support structure. - Access to work must be made available by the relevant department whilst a student is suspended.